Trade Discounts Available

 Now you know why rubber door seals are important, what are the different types of rubber door seals?
 When choosing a door seal, where you want to fit the rubber seal is an important part.
 For example, do you want to fit a rubber door seal to your garage door or a front door?
 Perhaps you are looking for an industrial door seal such as a rubber safety seal that performs under high pressure.
 All of these factors will affect the type of rubber door seal you choose.

-One of the most common types of rubber door seals for domestic use is rubber door gaskets.
+One of the most common types of door seals for domestic use is rubber door gaskets.
 Door gaskets come in a range of shapes and are manufactured to slot into the space between your door and frame in order to weatherproof your door and stop draughts and water ingress.

 Take a look at our range of door gaskets now.